WATER CYCLE DRAWING CONTEST

 The Water Festival is a fun, educational experience for students and teachers.
 The Water Festival will engage students with topics such as water conservation, water chemistry, the water cycle, local water systems, species habitats, weather, water quality and ecology.
 Students will have fun with hands on activities while learning about local and global water issues.

-The 25th Annual Children’s Water Festival, originally scheduled for May 6, 2020, has been cancelled.
+The 2021 Annual Children’s Water Festival was cancelled due to the pandemic.
 Please check back for details about next year’s Festival.

 Each year, Southwestern Water Conservation District covers the cost of the Water Festival and the schools provide bus transportation! ** Please make sure to check with your school bus scheduler to make sure of your arrival and departure time.
 The entire festival schedule for classes attending presentations is very tight and if you arrive late you will miss a presentation and will not be able to make it up.
 This goes for the Water Wizard as well!
 We want to make sure everyone has a great experience so timing is important.